 Have you ever heard Buddhist people say that they don’t know where they will be reborn?
 They might say their karma is so strong they have no control.
-We experience some proof of this lack of control when we sit to meditate.
+We may have reservations when we hear such statements.
+But we do experience some proof of this lack of control when we sit to meditate.
 We can’t control our minds, can we?

-Sometimes we receive teachings about karma, but we don’t really know how to understand.
-When we sit to meditate, we understand that our karma affects everything.
-If we observe our minds at this time, then we see how unstable our minds are.
+Sometimes we receive teachings about karma, but we don’t really know how to understand them.
+Yet, when we sit to meditate, we understand that our karma affects everything.
+If we observe our minds at this time, then we see first-hand how unstable our minds are.

 Three Things Preventing Focused Mind

-- Emotions: these are like a violent robber.
-Emotions are so strong that we are completely overwhelmed.
+- Emotions: these are like violent robbers.
+Negative emotions can be so strong that we are completely overwhelmed and unable to focus.

 - Thoughts: are like a thief.
 We think we are meditating, but soon we start thinking and we follow the thoughts.